 - 2-3 tablespoons fresh chopped cilantro

-Sauce: Turn Instant pot on SAUTE.
-Turning saute will warm everything through while we assemble the recipe, thereby reducing the pressure building time.
-Add oil, ginger garlic paste, tomato sauce and spices.
-I puree diced tomatoes, but you can also use ripe tomatoes and puree them.
+- Sauce: Turn Instant pot on SAUTE.
+Turning on 'saute' will warm everything through while we assemble the recipe, thereby reducing the pressure building time.
+Add ghee or oil, ginger and garlic paste, tomato sauce and spices.
+I puree diced canned tomatoes, but you can also use ripe tomatoes and puree them.
 Add chicken pieces and stir.
 If your instant pot gives you burn messages often, then add ½ cup water.

 - Place trivet and put the rice bowl on top of that.
 Close the lid.
 Cancel SAUTE.
 Pressure cook for 6 minutes on Manual/pressure Cook.
 Vent set to Sealing position.

 - Wait 5 minutes and release all the pressure by turning the valve from Sealing to Venting position (NPR 5).
 Open lid after pin drops.
 Remove rice and fluff with a fork.

 - Turn on SAUTE.
 Add heavy cream or Coconut milk and saute for 2-3 minutes, till the sauce thickens a bit.
 Optionally, add sugar and stir.
 Garnish with chopped cilantro and serve with Saffron rice and Naan!